department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Deep Linking/Product Brief.md

-# Sprint 0 Product Brief- Deep Linking
+# Sprint 0 Product Brief- Deep Linking (MVP Stage-Q3)

 ### Problem Statement
-Today, the deep linking functionality does not exist in the Mobile App.
+Today, the Deep Linking functionality does not exist in the Mobile App.
-We want to allow a user the ability able to follow a single link (via push notification) into a specific area within the mobile app.
+We want to allow a user the ability  to follow a single link (via push notification) into a specific area within the mobile app.

 **What is Deep Linking?**